 Water authority no longer makes mowing paths available

-Conclusion after evaluation
+Conclusion following the evaluation

-Intended win-win situation
+The intended win-win situation

 Consequences of the new situation